Homological algebra modulo exact zero-divisors: Canonical elements of and Lifting

 We end with an example showing that there are local rings $S$ admitting a pair of exact zero-divisors $(x,x)$, but no local ring $T$ with regular element $\widetilde x$ such that $S=T/(\widetilde x^2)$ and $x=\widetilde x +(\widetilde x^2)$.
 Therefore the notion of lifting modulo an exact zero-divisor is a more general notion than lifting from modulo a regular element to modulo the square of the regular element.

 \begin{example} Let $k$ be field, $S=k[V,X,Y,Z]/I$ where $I$ is the ideal

 and set $v=V+I$.
 Then $(v,v)$ is a pair of exact zero-divisors.
-Moreover, it can be shown from the results in \cite{Beck} that $S$ does not have an embedded deformation.
+Moreover, it is shown in \cite{AGP} that $S$ does not have an embedded deformation.
 Therefore there is no local ring $T$ and non-zero-divisor $\widetilde V$ of $T$ such that $S\cong T/(\widetilde V^2)$. \end{example}